cman85/mooncord-emojis/README.md

 5. Delete everything in that folder
 6. run `git clone https://github.com/cman85/mooncord-emojis.git .`

+** NOTE: It is expected that you will see "Custom Emoji: There were __ errors loading emojis and soundojis" and similar text on client start.**
+The plugin is a bit naive and complains that there's .git files in the folder.
+The plugin will work fine despite the error log.

 ## Updating your Mooncord emojis
 Navigate to your !emojifolder and run `git pull`.
 This should update you to the latest set of emojis.
 You then have to restart your client to have that applied.